 Incentives in goals

 Money is the biggest motivator!
-To keep your employees motivated, it is better to give them bonuses or variable compensation.
+To keep your employees motivated, giving them bonuses or variable compensation is better.
 If you cannot afford monetary incentives, take a look at their interest.
-An employee who likes to travel may enjoy extra vacation time and an employee who enjoys admiration for their work might like an award.
+An employee who likes to travel may enjoy extra vacation time, and an employee who enjoys admiration for their work might like an award.

 You can also alternate monetary and non-monetary incentives.
 Promise your employee of either a cash bonus or a round of soccer when they meet their goal.